scherler/Modern-JavaScript-Explained-For-Dinosaurs/part2.md

 ReactDOM.render(<div>Hello React!</div>, root);
 ```

-We will create src/js/components/Hello.jsx with the follownig content:
+We will create src/js/components/Hello.jsx with the following content:

 ```javascript
 import React, { Component } from 'react';